Cognigy/Webchat/docs/css-customization.md

 ```

 * *webchat-teaser-message-button*
-This is the button button that is displayed inside *webchat-teaser-message-button-container*.
+This is the button that is displayed inside *webchat-teaser-message-button-container*.
 ```CSS
 [data-cognigy-webchat-root] .webchat-teaser-message-button {
     background-color: rgb(5, 5, 131);